vkbo/novelWriter/docs/source/usage_format.rst

 ``% Synopsis: text...``
    This is a synopsis comment.
 It is generally treated in the same way as a regular comment, except that it is also captured by the indexing algorithm and displayed in the :ref:`a_ui_outline`.
-It can also be filtered separately when building the project to for instance generate an outline document of the whole project.
+It can also be filtered separately when compiling the project to for instance generate an outline document of the whole project.

 .. note::